 What brought me to Las Cruces was the Las Cruces Country Music Festival.
 What makes me want to go back is the unique southwestern culture of New Mexico and its people.
 Here are the highlights of my trip:

 Las Cruces Country Music Festival

-What a lineup: Tanya Tucker, the Marshall Tucker Band and Waylon Jennings among talented country up-and-comers like Kacey Musgraves, Eli Young Band and Bri Bagwell.
+What a lineup: Tanya Tucker, the Marshall Tucker Band and Travis Tritt among talented country up-and-comers like Kacey Musgraves, Eli Young Band and Bri Bagwell.

-The crowd was upbeat and neighborly and there was a selection of food stands offering everything from turkey legs to chili—so bring an appetite.
-If you’re up for an adult beverage, a few of the local microbreweries have stands.
-There are also the usual drink options throughout the grounds.
+The crowd was upbeat and neighborly and there is a selection of food stands offering everything from turkey legs to chili and plenty of local sweet treats—so bring an appetite.
+If you’re up for an adult beverage there are the usual drink options throughout the grounds.

 The festival would make an ideal event destination for groups of friends, but it’s also family-friendly during the day, with activities for kids of all ages.
 Neighboring El Paso, TX, has an active airport with several direct flights coming in from major cities.
 My trip from LA took under two hours and the drive from El Paso was a straight 40-minute shot up the highway to Las Cruces.

 Old Mesilla is a touristy but quirky and fun part of town where you can shop for Native American goods, check out the local history and find some delicious treats.
 It seems not much has changed in the small dusty square that was once a stagecoach stop and.
 It’s now flanked by trinket shops and carts where the locals sell handmade crafts.